jpennell/erlang-hello/README.md

 {ok,hello1}
 ```

-Invoke the start() function and assign the return value to a variable called Pid (variables in Erlang must start with an uppercase letter).
-Erlang will pretty print the process identifier.
+Invoke the start() function and it should print out "Hello World!"

 ``` shell
 2> hello1:start().